-The objective of the Quality Assurance Unit is to monitor the conduct and reporting of nonclinical laboratory studies.
-This study has been performed under Good Laboratory Practice regulations (21 CFR Part 58) and in accordance with standard operating procedures and a standard test protocol.
+The Quality Assurance Unit monitored the conduct and reporting of this laboratory study.
+This study has been performed under US FDA Good Laboratory Practice regulations (21 CFR Part 58), EU Good Laboratory Practice regulations (EMEA GMP, Rules and Guidance for Pharmaceutical Manufacturers and Distributers, Annex 13), and applicable ICH Q7 standards and/or applicable Good Manufacturing Practices and in accordance with standard operating procedures and a test protocol.
 The Quality Assurance Unit maintains a copy of the test protocol and standard operating procedures.
 The Quality Assurance Unit for the subcontractor used in this study was responsible for a study inspection performed on the dates listed below.
 Each inspection was performed to assure the quality and integrity of the study.